-On February 18th, Carol Strom and Betty AAUW-Livonia Education and Equity Chairs along with volunteers from AAUW volunteered at the Schoolcraft College/AAUW Livonia/Livonia Public schools STEM program for girls.
-This is the second STEM program that our branch has joined in hosting this STEM for Girls program at Schoolcraft.
+On March 14th Carol Strom and Betty AAUW-Livonia Education and Equity Chairs along with volunteers from AAUW will be at the Schoolcraft College/AAUW Livonia/Livonia Public schools STEM program for girls.
+This is the fourth year that Schoolcraft and our branch have joined in hosting this STEM for Girls program at Schoolcraft.
 Carol, who is also a Trustee for Schoolcraft, and Betty who also chairs our scholarship committee, have been very instrumental in the planning efforts for these events.
 The event is attended by over 150 young girls and their parents.
-The Livonia Observer had a full page article on this year’s event in its Thursday, February 23rd paper.
-Thanks to Carol for keeping us involved with this great program and thanks to the volunteers who provided support for the event.
+The Livonia Observer had a full-page article on an earlier year’s event which is attached here.
+Thanks to Carol and Betty for keeping us involved with this great program and thanks to the volunteers who provided support for the event.

 The Livonia Branch is comprised of 123 women who enjoy working together to advance the AAUW mission of promoting equity for all women and girls, lifelong education, and positive societal change.

 AAUW advances equity for women and girls through advocacy, education, philanthropy and research.
 Founded in 1881, AAUW is open to graduates with an associate or higher degree from an accredited college or university.
 Dues support the operations of the Livonia branch, founded in 1971, as well as the state and national organizations.

 Livonia Branch of AAUW provides an opportunity to: